-How soon can I expect to be seen?
-35 How do I get medical care after my Primary Care Provider's office is closed?
-35 What if I/my child get sick when out of town or traveling?
-35 What if I am/my child is out of the country?
-36 What is a referral?
-What services do not need a referral?
-36 How can I ask for a second opinion?
-What if I need services that are not covered by CHIP Perinatal?
-How do I get my medications?
-36 How do I find a network drug store?
+How soon can I expect to be seen? .
+36 How do I get medical care after my Primary Care Provider's office is closed? .
+36 What if I/my child get sick when out of town or traveling? .
+36 What if I am/my child is out of the country? .
+37 What is a referral?
+What services do not need a referral? .
+37 How can I ask for a second opinion?
+What if I need services that are not covered by CHIP Perinatal? .
+37 How do I get my medications?
+How do I find a network drug store?
 What if I go to a drug store not in the network?
 What do I bring with me to the drug store?
 What if I need my medications delivered to me?
 Who do I call if I have problems getting my medication?
 What if I can't get my/my child's prescription approved?
 What if I lose my medication?
 What if I need an over-the-counter medication?
 Can someone interpret for me when I talk with my perinatal Provider?
 Who do I call for an interpreter?
 How far ahead of time do I need to call?
 How can I get a face-to-face interpreter in the Provider's office?
 How do I choose a perinatal Provider?
-Will I need a referral?
 How soon can I be seen after contacting a perinatal Provider for an appointment?
 Can I stay with my perinatal Provider if they are not with Community Health Choice?
 What if I get a bill from a perinatal Provider?
 Who do I call?
 What information will they need?
 What do I have to do if I move?
 What are my rights and responsibilities?
 When does CHIP Perinatal coverage end?
 Will the state send me anything when my CHIP Perinatal coverage ends?
 How does renewal work?
-Can I choose my baby's Primary Care Provider before my baby is born?
-Who do I call?
-What information do they need?
-Who do I call if I have special healthcare needs and need someone to help me?
-What if I am too sick to make a decision about my medical care?
-How do I get an advance directive?
-40 Cor mplaint Process 40 What should I do if I have a Complaint?
-Who do I call?
-Can someone from Community Health Choice help me file a Complaint?
-How long will it take to process my Complaint?
-What are the requirements and time frames for filing a Complaint?
+Can I choose my baby's Primary Care Provider before my baby is born? .
+40 Who do I call? .
+40 What information do they need? .
+41 Who do I call if I have special healthcare needs and need someone to help me? .
+41 What if I am too sick to make a decision about my medical care? .
+41 What are advance directives?
+How do I get an advance directive? .
+41 Con nplaint Process 41 What should I do if I have a Complaint?
+Who do I call? .
+41 Can someone from Community Health Choice help me file a Complaint? .
+41 How long will it take to process my Complaint? .
+41 What are the requirements and time frames for filing a Complaint?
 If I am not satisfied with the outcome, who else can I contact?
 Do I have the right to meet with a Complaint Appeal Panel (CAP)?
-Rights of Complainant at CAP Meeting: 41
+Rights of Complainant at CAP Meeting: .
+42